 Action: If you would like to work with us to help these communities project a more welcoming, inclusive presence in Addison County, please contact Tom.

-Partnering with FUUSB to Serve the Unhoused
+Partnering with FUUSB to Serve Our Unhoused Neighbors

 Action: If you want to join Tom in future collaborations with FUUSB like the “Sunday Morning Breakfast” program, please contact him.